Spider Plant, Airplane Plant

 Size: Up to 24” tall and wide, more or less.

 Light: Bright indirect light, light to part shade.

 Soil: Well-drained soil a little on the damp side.

 Uses: Hanging baskets, bedding, air purifying.

 Spider Plants are very easy to grow.
-They prefer their soil to me moderately moist and like bright, indirect light.
+They prefer their soil to be moderately moist and like bright, indirect light.
 They don’t especially need fertilizer as their tubers store reserve food.
-To much fertilizer will result in strange looking plants and they will not produce as many flowers and plantlets.
-They can easily be propagated by planing the plantlets in potting soil.
-They are very adaptable and ean be grown in hanging baskets and in flower beds.
-They can survve temperatures as low as 35 degrees.
-The Wikipedia says they do best in a temperature range from 65-90 degrees F but the Missouri Botanical Garden says between 55-70.
+Too much fertilizer will result in strange-looking plants and they will not produce as many flowers and plantlets.
+They can easily be propagated by planting the plantlets in potting soil.
+They are very adaptable and can be grown in hanging baskets and in flower beds.
+They can survive temperatures as low as 35° degrees F. Wikipedia says they do best in a temperature range from 65-90° F but the Missouri Botanical Garden says between 55-70°.

 Well cared for happy plants can get fairly large and are beautiful specimens.
 You will need to remove dead leaves occasionally to keep them looking their best.
 They like an occasional misting, too.

 I gave up my Spider Plant when I moved from Mississippi back to the family farm in February 2013.
 I am sure I will have another one someday.